subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Once we have a good model for the energy function, say $E_W(y_1,...,y_N)$, where $W$ are the parameters for the function, then the next step is to generate samples using it, and this process is illustrated in the above figure.
 The main idea behind this algorithm, called the diffusion model, is the basically the same as for the simulated annealing method for function optimization from [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html).
 Starting from an initial non-equilibrium state, the algorithm enables us to gradually transition to states of lower energy using a recursing algorithm called Langevin dynamics.
 However this cannot be done in a single step, otherwise the iteration will get stuck in non-optimal local minima or saddle points.
 One way to avoid this is by introducing some noise into the process, starting from a high level and gradually decreasing it (this is similar to starting from a high temperature and gradually decreasing it in simulated annealing).
 This leads to a multistage optimisation as shown in the above figure with the noise levels decreasing from right to left, as the optimisation proceeds.
 At each stage of the noise level, Langevin dynamcis is used to do a few steps of optimisation as shown.

-The figure also shows how the system can be used to sample from conditional distributions of the form $Y_{n+1} ~ p(Y|Y_n,c)$, which is the key to modeling perception in living organisms according to the Predictive Processing theory.
-Incorporating these results in the expanded energy function $E_W(Y,Y_n,c)$ which can be modeled by a transformer network with cross attention used to take the conditioning into account so that the conditional probability is given by
+The figure also shows how the system can be used to sample from conditional distributions of the form $p(Y_{n+1}|Y_{\le n},c)$, which is the key to modeling perception in living organisms according to the Predictive Processing theory.
+Incorporating these results in the expanded energy function $E_W(Y,Y_{\le n},c)$ which can be modeled by a transformer network with cross attention used to take the conditioning into account so that the conditional probability is given by

-$$  p_W(Y|Y_n,c) = {exp^{-E(Y,Y_n,c)}\over Z_W} $$
+$$  p_W(Y|Y_{\le n},c) = {exp^{-E(Y,Y_{\le n},c)}\over Z_W} $$

 We have approached the process of generation using the language of annealing based energy minimization.
 However these types of algorithms are more commonly referred to as de-noising algorithms, and the reason for this can be seen in the figure.
-We start off with a random state $Y_T$ which looks like pure noise, and then gradually as the optimization progresses, a more legible image emerges.
+We start off with a random state $Y(T)$ which looks like pure noise, and then gradually as the optimization progresses, a more legible image emerges.
 The image become sharper in the later stages of the optimization as shown.
 The de-noising perspective can be formalized to create an alternative method of sampling from a distribution, called Denoising Diffusion Probabilistic Models or [DDPM](https://arxiv.org/abs/2006.11239).

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat85.png)